surniaulula/wpsso/readme.txt

 = 18.1.0-dev.1 =

-(2024/08/15) Moved the settings page submit buttons to a fixed toolbar.
+(2024/08/15) Moved settings page submit buttons to a fixed toolbar.
+Removed deprecated methods from the `SucomUtil` class.

 = 18.0.0 =